PoisonAlien/trackplot/README.md

 ## Features

-Why should I use this when there are several tools out there?
+Why `trackplot`?

-  * It's extremely fast since most of the heavy lifting is done by [bwtool](https://github.com/CRG-Barcelona/bwtool).
-Up to 10X faster than deeptools for equivalent `profileplots` and `heatmaps`
+  * It's extremely fast since most of the heavy lifting is done by [bwtool](https://github.com/CRG-Barcelona/bwtool).  >15X faster than [deeptools](https://deeptools.readthedocs.io/en/develop/) for equivalent `profileplots` and `heatmaps`
   * Lightweight and minimal dependency
     - [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [bwtool](https://github.com/CRG-Barcelona/bwtool) are the only requirements.
+Similar R packages [GViz](https://bioconductor.org/packages/release/bioc/html/Gviz.html) and [karyoploteR](http://bioconductor.org/packages/release/bioc/html/karyoploteR.html) has over 150 dependencies.
     - Plots are generated in pure base R graphics (no ggplot2 or tidyverse packages)
   * Automatically queries UCSC genome browser for gene models, cytobands, and chromHMM tracks - making analysis reproducible.
   * Supports GTF and standard UCSC gene formats as well.
   * Customization: Each plot can be customized for color, scale, height, width, etc.
   * Tracks can be summarized per condition (by mean, median, max, min)
-  * PCA and, optional differential peak analysis with `limma`
+  * PCA and, optional differential peak analysis with `limma` when using uniformly processed, normalized bigWig files.

 ## Usage

-Simple usage - Make a table of all the bigWig files to analysed with `read_coldata()` and pass it to all the downstream functions.
+Simple usage - Make a table of all the bigWig files to be analysed with `read_coldata()` and pass it to the downstream functions.

 ```mermaid
 flowchart TD